sahanavenkatesh242/Iris-dataset-data-analysis-ms-excel/README.md

-  The analysis is performed with the help of pivot table.
-This infers that virginica species has the higher average petal area when compared to otehr species.
+  The analysis is performed with the help of a pivot table.
+This infers that virginica species has a higher average petal area when compared to other species.

   4. Descriptive Analysis
   A comprehensive descriptive analysis is conducted, including mean, median, mode, standard deviation, minimum, and maximum values for sepal length, sepal width, petal length, and petal width across all species.
-  Here the descriptive analysis is conducuted for sepal-length.
+  Here the descriptive analysis is conducted for sepal-length.

   5. Correlation between Petal Length and Petal Width A correlation analysis is performed to determine the relationship between petal length and petal width, providing insights into their interdependence.